o-power/new-car-registrations/README.md

 The treemap required the data to be in a JSON format with the necessary hierarchial structure.
 Alteryx Designer was used to build this hierarchy and to convert the data from CSV to JSON.

 ## Testing
+During development, the Chrome DevTools console was used regularly to log the data to ensure that it was being manipulated correctly by the D3.js functions.

 The HTML was checked using the W3C Markup Validation Service.

 The CSS was checked using the W3C CSS Validation Service.